top of page

 Participants engage in tabletop practice mediations, group discussions, and live roleplays that simulate real cases.
 Our approach emphasizes practical skill-building and reflection, creating a supportive environment where learners grow through experience and feedback.

-This training serves as the foundation for certification through the CDRC.
-After completing the 40-hour training, participants can continue their path to certification by completing:
+This training forms the foundation of the CDRC’s mediator program.
+Upon completing the 40-hour course, participants can continue their journey toward qualifying to mediate with the CDRC:

 • 4 Mediation Observations